Anti-urbanism: American example

 To avoid these ills and urban overcrowding, the Americans embraced the idea of life on the outskirts, within nature, for a better way of life, yet near the city in order to reach its economic resources.
-Paradoxically, the rural component of American identity then gave rise to the urban sprawl around American cities which we see today.
+Paradoxically, the rural component of American identity then gave rise to the urban sprawl around American cities.

 "Gated communities" are often listed among the symptoms of urban pathology, as they become progressively more numerous around the world.
 In the United States this spread is currently interpreted as a simple diffusion of the American model of urbanism, carrying an anti-urban discourse, adapted politically, contractually, and architecturally to the needs of local tradition.

 Anti-urban politics

 The antiurban ideologies of countries directly influence national planning, with clear consequences for society.

 French example

 French anti-urbanism has been strongly influenced by the work Paris and the French Desert by Jean-François Gravier, first published in 1947.
 This book, profoundly urbophobic, has since guided the politics of spatial planning in France.
 It recommends harsh methods to decentralize the French state, to reduce the influence of Paris its macrocephalous capital, and to redistribute work and people throughout the territory.

 Progressively, the French anti-urban vision has changed its goal, turning from the inner city to the suburbs, the banlieues, seen as violent areas, "outside the Republic" always in opposition to the country, the rural France, the true France".
 Paris and the French Desert seems to be favored reading material for the country's leaders.
 In France, the politics of the city rest on a catastrophic and miserable vision of the banliues, and on an enchantment with the city center.
-For a long time, French society has remained pregnant with a sentiment of hostility to the city.
+For a long time, French society has had a sentiment of hostility to the city.
 The country and the rural civilization are perceived as holding and conserving "authentic" values—notably, with regard to tradition, family, respect for authority, connection with land, and sense of responsibility.